rezasadid753/flasher/README.md

 1. Clone the repository to your local machine.
 2. Update the db_connection.php file with your own database information.
+3. Update the db_connection.php file with your own database information.
+This file is located in the project directory.

 ## Logs